lucio369/passwordManager/README.md

 Bitwarden & KeePass

 Unlike those prior mentioned, Bitwarden and KeePass are open source password managers.
 For both of them: code, features and infrastructure security are improved by their global communities.
 As well, they express themselves as more inclusive offering support for 40 languages for both services.
 While Bitwarden markets themselves as open-source, they do offer non-free plans like the others for cloud hosting (if you want).
 On the other hand KeePass is open-source but does not offer online access- security is more local for this service.
 Essentially, Bitwarden offers convenience of access globally (over the internet) as well as exclusively local access whereas KeePass offers exclusively local access needing the application and information stored locally.
 While Bitwarden offers online and offline  it has less features compared to KeePass's exclusively offline services.
-Most importantly, both services offer APIs to interact with their services however the user wants: this could mean an entirely custom UI, the use of services in their IoT (Internet of things), or perhaps to add another layer of security (e.g. unlocking passwords for kids after their online homework is marked as submitted)
+Most importantly, both services offer APIs and CLIs to interact with their services however the user wants: this could mean an entirely custom UI, the use of services in their IoT (Internet of things), or perhaps to add another layer of security (e.g. unlocking passwords for kids after their online homework is marked as submitted)

 Bitwarden's additional features: